yalmip/yalmip.github.io/_posts/2021-05-18-nonlinearglobalsdp.md

 grid on
 ````

-As an initial approximation of the feasible set, in addition to the box constrants, we have the diagonal requirement \\(y^2 -1 \geq 0\\).
+As an initial approximation of the feasible set, in addition to the box constrants, we have the nonconvex diagonal requirement \\(y^2 -1 \geq 0\\).
 This is the region above the top black line, and below the bottom black line in the following figure

 ![Approximation 1]({{ site.url }}/images/nonlinearsdpcut2.png){: .center-image }